edumentab/cqrs-starter-kit/README.md

 ## What is this?

-A bunch of code to help you get started with writing **intentful tests** for a domain, expressing it as **commands, events and exceptions**.
+A bunch of C# code to help you get started with writing **intentful tests** for a domain, expressing it as **commands, events and exceptions**.
 These ideas are often associated with the CQRS pattern.

 Here's an example of how a test might looks: